 55. Implement Best Available Control Technology for Heavy-Duty Vehicles (MM GHG-2a).
-The Permittee shall require existing trucks/trailers to be retrofitted with the best available technology and/or ARB-approved technology consistent with the ARB's Truck and Bus Regulation (California Air Resources Board 2011).
-The ARB Truck and Bus Regulation applies to all diesel-fueled trucks and buses with a gross vehicle weight rating (GVWR) greater than 14,000 pounds.
+The Permittee shall require existing trucks/trailers to be retrofitted with the best available technology and/or ARB-approved technology and/or CARB-approved technology consistent with the CARB Truck and Bus Regulation (California Air Resources Board 2019).
+The CARB Truck and Bus Regulation applies to all diesel-fueled trucks and buses with a gross vehicle weight rating (GVWR) greater than 14,000 pounds.
 The Permittee shall comply with the specific requirements of Mitigation Measure GHG-2a as set forth in the MMRP to mitigate for potentially significant cumulative construction and operations and maintenance contributions to greenhouse gas emissions.